ntudpi/chatbotdpi/README.md

 Here is a look of a section of the tree
 ![Here is a look of a section of the tree](https://ia601504.us.archive.org/2/items/ScreenShot20180517At3.17.40PM/Screen%20Shot%202018-05-17%20at%203.17.40%20PM.png)
 In the conventional chatbot that just use button, the user can only click the options to moving through the nodes of the tree.
-The implementation was quite straightforward.
+That implementation was quite straightforward.

 #### Modifying the tree
 Maintaining the tree is also not so diffifult.
 When one need to change to flow of the tree or the messages in a node, all they need to do is just to modify a CSV file, accessible via excel, and just execute a single line command through terminal.